dral3x/ha-addons/README.md

 # Home Assistant Addons: DrAL3X' repository

-Add-ons for Home Assistant written by Alessandro Calzavara.
+Add-ons for Home Assistant written by Alessandro Calzavara (DrAL3X).

 To add this repository, click the "Add Add-on Repository To My" button below to open the add-on on your Home Assistant instance: